nataliecapito/React-Description-Container/README.md

 # React-Description-Container
-## Description
-Image/description container that hides content until on hover, for desktop.
+- Image/description container that hides content until on hover, for desktop.
 Mobile has two different style 'modes' that can be chosen through the properties passed in.
-See below for more details and installation instructions.

 # General
-## Install
+## Install -> Deactivated
-- npm install --save React-Description-Container (currently deactivated).
+- npm install --save React-Description-Container

 ## Properties
 | Name | Type | Default | Description |